 Grate the onion into a bowl.
 Tip into a small bowl and leave on one side.

 Crush the garlic to a paste with a knife or garlic press and finely grate the ginger.

-Heat the oil in a wok or sturdy pan over a medium heat.
-Combine the cumin and fennel seeds with the cinnamon and chilli flakes and add to the pan.
+Heat the oil in a wok or sturdy pan over medium heat.
+Combine the cumin and fennel seeds with the cinnamon and chili flakes and add to the pan.
 Swirl together for about 30 secs until the spices release a fragrant aroma.

 Stir in the garam masala, turmeric, and sugar and continue cooking for 20 secs before tipping in the tomatoes.

 Cook on medium heat for about 10 mins without a lid until the tomatoes reduce and darken.